JonKing93/pfdf/docs/guide/watershed/watershed.rst

 Watershed Module
 ================

 The :ref:`watershed module <pfdf.watershed>` provides functions that analyze watersheds using output from a digital elevation model (DEM).
 Most notably, the ``flow`` function is used to compute flow directions, which are required to delineate a stream segment network.
 Note that the functions in this module process an entire watershed raster.
-Please see the :doc:`segments module </guide/segments/values>` if you only need values for individual stream segments or stream segment catchment basins.
+Please read the :doc:`segments module </guide/segments/values>` if you only need values for individual stream segments or stream segment catchment basins.

 The typical base workflow for using this module is to use: